rust-lang/rust/text/0000-north-star.md

 Not all the work items done by teams in a quarter should be considered a goal nor should they be.
 Goals only need to be granular enough to demonstrate consistent progress toward solving the project's problems.
-Work that contribute toward quarterly goals should still be tracked as sub-tasks of those goals, but only needs to be filed on the issue tracker and not reported directly as goals on the roadmap.
+Work that contributes toward quarterly goals should still be tracked as sub-tasks of those goals, but only needs to be filed on the issue tracker and not reported directly as goals on the roadmap.

 For each goal the teams will create an issue on the issue tracker tagged with `R-goal`.
-Each goal must be described in a single sentence summary with a _deliverable_ that is as crisply stated as possible.
+Each goal must be described in a single sentence summary with an end-result or deliverable that is as crisply stated as possible.
 Goals with sub-goals and sub-tasks must list them in the OP in a standard format.

 During each planning period all goals must be triaged and updated for the following information:

 - The set of sub-goals and sub-tasks and their status
-- The estimated date of completion for goals
+- The estimated date of completion

 ## The retrospective (rallying point)

-- Written for broad public consumption
-- Detailed
-- Progress toward goals
-- Demonstration of new features
-- Technical details
-- Reinforce the project narrative
-- Celebrate contributors who accomplished our goals
-- Celebrate the evolution of the ecosystem
-- Evaluation of performance, missed goals

-TODO How is it constructed?
+The retrospective is an opportunity to showcase the best of Rust and its community to the world.

+It is a report covering all the Rust activity of the past year.
+It is written for a broad audience: contributors, users and non-users alike.
+It reviews each of the problems we tackled this year and the goals we achieved toward solving them, and it highlights important work in the broader community and ecosystem.
+For both these things the retrospective provides technical detail, as though it were primary documentation; this is where we show our best side to the world.
+It explains new features in depth, with clear prose and plentiful examples, and it connects them all thematically, as a demonstration of how to write cutting-edge Rust code.

+While we are always lavish with our praise of contributors, the retrospective is the best opportunity to celebrate specific individuals and their contributions toward the strategic interests of the project, as defined way back at the beginning of the year.

+Finally, the retrospective is an opportunity to evaluate our performance.
+Did we make progress toward solving the problems we set out to solve?
+Did we outright solve any of them?
+Where did we fail to meet our goals and how might we do better next year?

+Since the retrospective must be a high-quality document, and cover a lot of material, it is expected to require significant planning, editing and revision.
+The details of how this will work are to be determined.

 ## Release estimation